learn-co-students/mod-3-second-round-code-challenge-web-071618-mod-3-second-round-code-challenge-web-071618-1536931859/README.md

 The cards that represent a movie showing should be appended to the div with the class of  `showings`.
 Each card should have the following html

+// get show container
+//change from array like or get element by id

+//console.log that
+//iterate through  theatre showing and set variables
+//call inner html on show showContainer
+//interpolate those variables

 ```html
 <div class="card">
   <div class="content">